input-output-hk/cardano-sl/examples/abuse/README.md

 `qdiscDequeue` will be used by `receive` to get the next `Event`, whereas `qdiscEnqueue` will be used by the thread which processes a socket to put its `Event` into the queue.
-Crucially: if `qdiscEnqueue` blocks, then socket reads stop until it unblocks.
+Crucially: if `qdiscEnqueue` blocks, then socket reads _from that peer_ stop until it unblocks.
 The unbounded `QDisc` never blocks on enqueue, and so socket reading never stops, whereas the bounded `QDisc` *will* block and hold up the socket in case the program is not dequeueing the `Event`s at a sufficiently high rate.

 By choosing a `QDisc` which intelligently blocks on `qdiscEnqueue`, perhaps in response to shared mutable state informed by various application-specific